- Find a Doctor

 Charley’s father had had lung cancer many years ago and so Charley and Mary recall how traumatizing the surgery had been for him.
 “They had to open up his chest and there was a large incision.
 It was more than a year of recovery, so that’s what we had in our minds – pretty scary.”

 “When we met Dr. Wehberg and he went over everything with us, my fears just melted away,” recalls Mary.
 “I felt totally confident and felt like I could breathe again.”

 Dr. Wehberg explained that Charley was a great candidate for robotically assisted thoracic surgery.
 Utilizing Beebe’s da Vinci Xi Surgical System, Dr. Wehberg would be able to guide the surgical tools through just a few small incisions.
 The team would be able to watch the entire time and would remove one-third of Charley’s lung.

 “Charley was a good candidate for robotically assisted surgery because he was otherwise healthy.
 He had quit smoking nine years ago and his lab work and cardiac stress test were all in good shape,” said Dr. Wehberg.

-Mary and Charley met with Dr. Wehberg on a Tuesday and Charley arrived at the medical center that Thursday for the procedure.
+Mary and Charley met with Dr. Wehberg on a Tuesday and Charley arrived at the Margaret H. Rollins Lewes Campus that Thursday for the procedure.